Business Budgeting for Beginners

 Budget Strategies

-In Lesson 2, we'll begin to look at various budgeting strategies, including strategic, capital, and operations budgeting techniques.
-This lesson will include some real-life examples of planning activities, but to further bring these concepts to life, we'll also highlight a fictional company, Curly's Pool Service and Supplies.
-We'll finish Lesson 2 by helping Curly formulate some plans and budgets!
+In this lesson, you'll begin to look at various budgeting strategies, including strategic, capital, and operations budgeting techniques.
+The lesson will include some real-life examples of planning activities, and to further bring these concepts to life, you'll work with a fictional company, Curly's Pool Service and Supplies, by helping Curly formulate some plans and budgets!

 It's All About Sales!